Jamess200/FoodBank/README.md

 5. **Resizes frames** to a standard resolution (`480x640`).
 6. **Handles missing or corrupted images** gracefully by skipping them.
 7. **Saves the generated videos** in the specified output directory.
-- By automating this process, the script efficiently converts large sets of images into compressed videos for analysis or presentation.

 ## **Created Video Preview**
 Check out an example of the time-lapse video on YouTube: